aboda1997/Account_Transfer/README.md

 1- clone the repo
 2- install the docker desktop
-3- run this  command to build docker image ## docker compose --build
+3- run this  command to build docker image ## docker compose up  --build

 then start the application